gabriel-ballesteros/mtg-metagame-scraper/README.md

 | ![deck_prices_by_tournament](viz/avg_winner_price.png) |
 |:--:|
 | *Average deck prices by tournament* |
-There is a very slight inclination for the winning decks to be more expensive.
+There is a very slight inclination for the winning decks to be more cheap.